projectceladon/celadon-documentation/source/getting_started/install-run.rst

 -------------

 .. caution::
-    |C| project delivers the `Android 10 <https://www.android.com/android-10/>`_ Pre-Production Early Release for evaluation and development purposes, it **MUST** not be used for production purposes.
+    |C| project delivers the `Android 10 <https://www.android.com/android-10/>`_ Pre-Production Release for evaluation and development purposes, it **MUST** not be used for production purposes.

 The following hardware are required to proceed with the installation.